 And also the other pressure is because the extractive industry is also coming with its own challenges.
 There's a lot of wars.
 There's a lot of fights that are happening in that process as men try to establish themselves and set their feet in this.
 Sometimes they are forced.
-They find themselves put in a place where they are forced to commit crimes so that they can be able to get protection or to able to survive and sustain themselves in that environment.
+They find themselves put in a place where they are forced to commit crimes so that they can be able to get protection or to be able to survive and sustain themselves in that environment.
 So this is the physical pressure that is on the men.

 Khopotso Bodibe: But down there in the mines it is not all about toxic masculinity and harmful behaviours.
-Rosalind Morris drawing from her decade-long experience investigating the world of zama zama from Zimbabwe explains.
+Rosalind Morris, drawing from her decade-long experience investigating the world of zama zama from Zimbabwe explains.

 Rosalind Morris: These are people who are living on the absolute threshold of livability, right?
 But they are not people who consider themselves to be without choice.
-In fact, it's very important to recognize that for people who work as zama zama, this is often thought to be a sovereign choice because they are not working for other people - or this is the story they tell - because they can work when they wish to earn enough to survive.
+In fact, it's very important to recognise that for people who work as zama zama, this is often thought to be a sovereign choice because they are not working for other people - or this is the story they tell - because they can work when they wish to earn enough to survive.

-And then, when they are able to when they have enough accumulated, they will stop going underground for a while, then pick it up again when they need it.
+And then, when they are able to, when they have enough accumulated, they will stop going underground for a while, then pick it up again when they need it.

 It's got a rhythm, the rhythm of need, and they pursue that.
-But it's also important to realize that their lives are not completely abject.
+But it's also important to realise that their lives are not completely abject.
 You know, there's an enormous amount of creative energy.
 There's great pleasure underground.
 People listen to music, they eat together, they sleep together.
 They spend days underground and in really intense social life and not just scrambling for the tiniest morsel or the smallest bit of money.